 5. Dead Island

 Like many others, the Dead Island trailer blew me away.
 This was one zombie game that really emphasized the element of survival.
 When I got my chance to play, I wasn’t disappointed.
 I loved the RPG aspect; there really isn’t another zombie game with skill trees is there?
 Running around an open world like in Undead Nightmare adds to the fun, and the ability to play with 3 friends makes the desire to play that much moar compelling.
 It is a little on the easy side, but I’m looking forward to a sequel and the recently announced movie.
-Oh one moar thing.
-There was a little controversy when one gamer discovered Xian Mei wasn’t wearing panties.
-Here’s the video if you’re interested.

-4. Plants vs. Zombies
+4. Plants vs. Zombies (review here)

 Probably one of my favorite games period.
 Plants vs. Zombies took a simple concept and turned it into gold.
 Cute plants vs. dorky zombies.
 Plenty of laughs to go around.
 This game took a boring idea (tower defense) and made it interesting.